 It is atrial fibrillation that isn’t caused by a problem with a heart valve.

 Your aging loved one with atrial fibrillation would experience the following symptoms:

 This is the classic symptom of atrial fibrillation.
 And often the main criteria for diagnosing the condition.
 Suppose you are a caregiver for an elderly personexperiencing irregular heartbeats.
 Please make sure you regularly check their pulse rate.

 Shortness of breath

-If your loved one complains of lightheadedness after performing a mild activity.
+Suppose your loved one complains of lightheadedness after performing a mild activity.
 Then it can indicate the onset of atrial fibrillation.
 In such cases, it is best to check their pulse rate.

 Swelling of the shins

 Swelling of the shins is not a very common symptom of atrial fibrillation.
-However, if this occurs, then it can be a sign of atrial fibrillation.
+However, if this occurs, it can be a sign of atrial fibrillation.
 And consulting the doctor would become necessary.

 Signs to look for a stroke

 Caregivers are essential in helping aging loved ones live with atrial fibrillation.
 While caring for someone with atrial fibrillation, you must closely check their medications.
 And also be vigilant for the signs of stroke.
 Here are the significant warning signs of stroke: